prasad01dalavi/tensorflow_object_detection_video/README.md

-# tensorflow_video_object_detection

-# Video Object Detection using TF Object Detection API
+# Video Objects Detection using TF Object Detection API
 Detects objects in the video file/camera using tensorflow object detection api.

 Creating accurate machine learning models capable of localizing and identifying